cagill3/liftoff-assignments/P2-Project_Outline/README.md

   - User searches for information about specific stops on a route

 Google Maps
-  - User gets location of stops on a route
+  - User gets locations of stops on a route
   - User sees photos for visual confirmation of stop locations

 Comments Section